sevidmusic/Roady/README.md

 ### Hello World Demo Command Summary

 Note: For brevity, `echo 'command' >> "path/to/AppPackage/FILE.sh"` is used in
       place of vim to write to files in the HelloWorld Demo Command Summary.
-Demo uses vim so relevant files can be seen in demo.
+      The Hello World Demo uses vim so relevant files can be seen in demo.
+As long as the App Package's files are written correctly, and have the correct permissions, how they are written really does not matter.

 Commands: